raspberrypilearning/sound-meter/en/step_6.md

 Fantastic effort!
 You have created your micro:bit sound level meter.
 Here are some ideas to upgrade your project and create a more advanced sound level meter:

-+ Use a different sensor - light for v1 or temperature v2
++ Use a different sensor - light for v2 or temperature v1
 + Show an icon for maximum/minimum sound levels
 + Add more levels of sensitivity

 ### Play ▶️

---- task ---

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 175px; flex-grow: 1">